Skip to main content

 Turn the paperwork into a clear next step

-A CTP lawyer should not begin with a promise about value or outcome.
+A CTP lawyer should not begin with a prediction about value or outcome.
 The first task is to identify what decision has been made, what evidence is missing and which review pathway applies.

 • Identify the current claim stage and the insurer decision that needs attention.